 A chance to have your work showcased on a public platform.

-The intensive will be held from February 7th to April 12th.
+The intensive will run early February through mid April.
 All attendees must be in person and be able to commit 4-5 hours per week to this program.
 The cohort will comprise 28-32 participants.
-The deadline for applications is 11:59 PM, January 30th, 2023.
+The application will open January 2024.